Traffic and Parking Bylaw 2025

 Documents

-Consultation will take place from 8.00am on Thursday 7 August through to Sunday 7 September 2025.
+Consultation closed on Sunday 7 September 2025.

-After we’ve received and reviewed feedback, those interested will be able to speak to their submissions at hearings in late September/early October 2025.
+Those interested will be able to speak to their submissions at hearings in late September/early October 2025.

 The draft Traffic & Parking Bylaw 2025 will then be presented to Council for deliberation and adoption at a Full Council Meeting before the end of the year.

-• Make a formal submission on the Draft Traffic & Parking Bylaw 2025 here.
+Make a formal submission on the Draft Traffic & Parking Bylaw 2025 here.

 Share Submission Form: Draft Traffic & Parking Bylaw 2025 on Facebook Share Submission Form: Draft Traffic & Parking Bylaw 2025 on Twitter Share Submission Form: Draft Traffic & Parking Bylaw 2025 on Linkedin Email Submission Form: Draft Traffic & Parking Bylaw 2025 link

-• General comments shared here will help inform councillors and staff to help finalise parking guidelines and management plans in the Queenstown Lakes District.
+General comments shared here will help inform councillors and staff to help finalise parking guidelines and management plans in the Queenstown Lakes District.

 Share General comments: Traffic and parking on Facebook Share General comments: Traffic and parking on Twitter Share General comments: Traffic and parking on Linkedin Email General comments: Traffic and parking link

-Page last updated: 07 Aug 2025, 08:13 PM
+Page last updated: 16 Sep 2025, 08:22 AM